 A Philosophical Approach

-Philosophy as a thinking activity, a way of life, & an art constitutes an approach to life that involves active engagement & a willingness to “dive into” and “elevate” our (processes of) reasoning.
-It’s a method and approach that is particularly advantageous because it facilitates and equips you with a unique & valuable vantage point with that “thing” with which you are concerned, thinking about and/or experiencing (i.e., your object of concern).
-That is to say, a philosophical approach can help you narrow your focus on a particular issue & broaden your view.
-It can also provide you with the tools to traverse those spaces in between.
-Metaphorically speaking, philosophy arms you with a set of oars & a looking glass and a means by which to approach, recognize & better (and more successfully) navigate the vicissitudes inherent in life.
+Philosophy as a thinking activity, a way of life & an art constitutes an approach to life that involves active engagement & a willingness to “dive into” and “elevate” our (processes of) reasoning.
+It’s a method and approach that is particularly advantageous because it facilitates and equips us with a unique & valuable vantage point with that “thing” with which we are concerned, thinking about and/or experiencing (i.e., our object of concern).
+In other words, approaching life philosophically can help us narrow our focus on a particular issue & broaden our view, as well as help us identify and examine the philosophical undercurrents beneath our (and others’) “streams of thought.”
+Moreover, it can provide us with the tools to traverse those spaces in between.
+Metaphorically speaking, philosophy arms us with a set of oars & a looking glass and a means by which to approach, recognize & more successfully navigate the vicissitudes inherent in life.

 What Are Its Aims?

 Philosophy aims to improve the quality of our lives.
-In its commitment to “follow reason where reason guides” & “get closer to the truth about a matter,” it strives to do this by helping you clarify and answer matters of thought (ideas, concepts, emotions, etc.) & action (behavior).
-In other words, it aims to help you understand what you think & why and, further, whether or not your thoughts are philosophically justified.
-It also helps you translate these (conceptual) activities into practical terms so that you can structure your life in ways that help to promote health & happiness and, ideally, allow you to reach your fullest potential.
+In its commitment to “follow reason where reason guides” & “get closer to the truth about a matter,” it strives to do this by helping to clarify and answer matters of thought (ideas, concepts, emotions, etc.) & action (behavior).
+In other words, it aims to help us remain open to the world and understand what we think & why and, further, whether or not our thoughts are philosophically justified.
+It also helps us translate these (conceptual) activities into practical terms (actions/behavior) so that we can structure our lives in ways that help to promote health & happiness and and enrich our lives (and the lives of others) in meaningful ways.